When your furnace isn’t working correctly, the most important and challenging question is whether to fix it or replace it altogether.

 Most furnaces have an estimated lifespan of about 15 to 20 years.

 If your furnace is close to the end of its life, it may be time to spring for a new one when the current unit starts to malfunction.
-If you choose to fix the problem instead, you may find that your furnace may break down again with another item needing repair.
+If you choose to fix the problem instead, your furnace may break down again, with another part needing repair.
 However, if your furnace is only ten years old or less, repairing the problem is probably the best choice.